 While it’s not known how much is bet everywhere, I have pulled up some numbers from Churchill Downs and all North American Racetracks in recent years.
 Let’s take a look at these betting totals, plus the attendance numbers.

 Betting on the Kentucky Derby in 2019 set records across the board, including the simulcast at all North American racetracks.
-These wagers totaled $139.2 million last year, up from $124.7 million in 2016 and slightly better than the previous record of $137.9 million set in 2015.
+These wagers totaled $165.5 million last year, up 10% from $149.9 million in 2018.
+There really is nothing quite like it in the world of horse racing.